gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 Philosophy can clarify.
 It cannot ground.

-This is either liberating or terrifying — depending on what you were hoping philosophy could do.
+This is either liberating or terrifying, depending on what you were hoping philosophy could do.

 ---